Documentary Production

 The Process (Calm, Practical, No Drama)

-A lot of people worry they need a perfect idea before they talk to a documentary filmmaker.
-You don’t.
-You need a starting point and a bit of honesty about what you want the film to do.
-Documentary production looks complicated from the outside, but in practice it’s a set of calm steps, done in the right order.
+A lot of people assume they need a perfect idea before they talk to a filmmaker.
+You really don’t.
+You just need a starting point and a sense of what you want the film to do.

 What We Need From You (So The Project Doesn’t Drag)

-This bit is slightly unglamorous, but it makes the difference between a smooth project and a slow one.
-Documentary production can be quick and calm, but only if the basics are in place.
+This bit isn’t glamorous, but it’s the difference between a smooth project and one that drifts.
+Documentary production can be quick and calm, but only if a few basics are in place.

-We need access to the right people for interviews, or at least permission to film them, and we need realistic access to your location, whether that’s a workplace, a site, a venue, or wherever the story actually happens.
-Documentary production relies on real access, because that’s what gives the film its credibility.
+Second, we need access, to the right people for interviews, or at least permission to film them, and proper access to the location.
+A workplace, a site, a venue, wherever the story actually happens.
+Documentary production relies on real access because that’s what gives the film its credibility.
+If we can’t get near the real thing, the film always feels a bit thin.

 Timescales